filipw/Strathweb.CacheOutput/README.md

  - *AnonymousOnly* (cache enabled only for requests when Thread.CurrentPrincipal is not set)

 Additionally, the library is setting ETags for you, and keeping them unchanged for the duration of the caching period.
+Caching by default can only be applied to GET actions.

 Usage
 --------------------